jupyterlab/extension-examples/README.md

 ## Community Guidelines and Code of Conduct

-This examples repository is Jupyter project and follows the Jupyter [Community Guides and Code of Conduct](https://jupyter.readthedocs.io/en/latest/community/content-community.html).
+This examples repository is a Jupyter project and follows the Jupyter [Community Guides and Code of Conduct](https://jupyter.readthedocs.io/en/latest/community/content-community.html).